 Dyeing and colour fastness.

 Cost is the main reason.
-Synthetic fibre is cheaper than natural fibre, meaning lower production costs and therefore lower retail prices.
+Synthetic fibre is cheaper than natural fibre, meaning lower production costs and lower retail prices.

 If we want to do the right thing for our planet, a simple decision like using natural fibres and keeping fibre types separate makes a lot of sense.
 Natural fibres are breathable, can be readily recycled, and are biodegradable (wool, for example, completely degrades after six months in the ground, breaking down into valuable soil nutrients like nitrogen).